 We recommend that you know what type of valve you have and what the manufacturer recommends.
 When in doubt, follow the FDA suggestion of keeping products that contain magnets two or more inches away from the location of magnetic externally programmable CSF shunt valves.

 “Patients are advised to use the ear opposite the shunt for devices requiring listening, such as cell phones and earbuds,” the FDA said.

 For more information about the CERTAS™ Plus Valve study, visit: https://www.certasplus.com/.

-For specific questions about your particular shunt valve, please visit the product description page on the website of your shunt manufacturer.
-Contact them if you have further questions.
+For specific questions about your particular shunt valve, please speak to your doctor or visit the product description page on the website of your shunt manufacturer.
+You may also contact them if you have further questions.